PelionIoT/connected-lights-cloud/docs/3_software.md

     <span class="images">![Creating a program in the online compiler](assets/lights6.png)</span>

-The program you just imported already contains some boilerplate, including mbed OS and a configuration file.
-We'll use this configuration file to configure the pins our software uses, then start writing some code.
+This program contains a configuration file, which we will use to configure the pins our software uses.

 ## Adding the code

 mbed OS comes with a powerful [configuration system](https://docs.mbed.com/docs/mbedmicro-api/en/latest/api/md_docs_config_system.html) that makes it easy to separate configuration and application code.
-In this application we'll separate the configuration of the LED (cathode, anode or a Grove LED), pins, and connectivity method (next section).
+In this application we will separate the configuration of the LED (cathode, anode or a Grove LED), pins, and connectivity method (next section).

 From the mbed Online Compiler's tree, open ``mbed_app.json``.
 Edit the file to reflect your LED choice, and the pins you used to connect the LED and the PIR sensor: